12+ no-sew DIY Christmas pillows to make with covers and stencils!

-Every Christmas I like to do a little crafting of a few new holiday season pillows.
-And before you think, “Man, that’s a lot of pillows to store each year!”, not so in my case!
+And before you think, “Man, that’s a lot of throw pillows to store each year!”, not so in my case!

-That’s because I stencil pillow COVERS.
+That’s because I stencil throw pillow COVERS.

-Why use pillow covers?
+Why use throw pillow covers?

 - saves storage space